flexera-public/policy_engine_training/11_request_scripts/README.md

 end
 ```

-When this script finishes execution, the result will be an object with fields that correspond to the various parts of an API call.
+When this script finishes execution, the result will be an object with fields that correspond to the various parts of an API request.
 Note that the `auth` field is in quotes and without the `$` symbol; only within a `script` block is this the correct formatting to reference a `credentials` block.
-Any other values needed for the API call, such as parameters, datasources, and reserved words, should be passed as parameters to the `script` block and referenced accordingly.
+Any other values needed for the API request, such as parameters, datasources, and reserved words, should be passed as parameters to the `script` block and referenced accordingly.

 ## Step 4: Testing